ArnaudBuchholz/gpf-js/doc/tutorials/CODESTYLE.md

 Should generate the properties @private and @type {Boolean}

 Some 'extensions' are defined
-* @forwardThis: the scope of the function is forwarded to the callback function
+* @gpf:forwardThis: the scope of the function is forwarded to the callback function
-* @closure: if the function *directly* creates a closure
+* @gpf:closure: if the function *directly* creates a closure
-* @mixin: a mixin definition
-* @chainable: indicates that the result of the method is the object itself, allowing method chaining
+* @gpf:chainable: indicates that the result of the method is the object itself, allowing method chaining
-* @read *memberName*: indicates a read accessor on a given member
+* @gpf:read *memberName*: indicates a read accessor on a given member
-* @write *memberName*: indicates a write accessor on a given member
+* @gpf:write *memberName*: indicates a write accessor on a given member
-* @sameas *referenceName*: copy the documentation of referenceName
+* @gpf:sameas *referenceName*: copy the documentation of referenceName

 It happens sometimes that a variable might be assigned different function versions (to manage host compatibilities).
 The placeholder selected to insert documentation must make the variable path clear.
 For instance: